jaxorama/MovieWatch/README.md

+# Movies Watched
+- Incendies
+- Sinners (9/13/2025) 8/10
+-
-# MoviesToWatch
+# Movies to Watch
-Grave of the Fireflies
+- Grave of the Fireflies
-Princess Mononoke
+- Princess Mononoke
-Spirited Away
+- Spirited Away